-Bob has lived in Sudbrooke for just shy of eight years with his wife Sue; they have been married for forty-five years and have two grown up daughters.
+Bob has lived in Sudbrooke for just shy of nine years with his wife Sue; they have been married for forty-five years and have two grown up daughters and two grandchildren.

 Bob is Vice Chairman of Sudbrooke Parish Council, with a keen interest in the environment and planning.
 He is currently a member of the WLDC Planning Committee.
-He is heavily involved in Sudbooke Village Hall as a trustee and has specific responsibilities for fundraising events, such as this year’s village fete and sports day and is also well- known for the monthly village hall quiz.
-Through this fundraising activity Bob is committed to extending and improving Sudbrooke Village Hall.
+He is heavily involved in Sudbooke Village Hall and has specific responsibilities for fundraising events and is also well- known for the monthly village hall quiz that he hosts.
+Through this fundraising activity, Bob is committed to extending and improving Sudbrooke Village Hall.
 Bob has recently organised weekly leisure activities for seniors through the WLDC outreach programme.